nuber-io/nuber/docs/lxd/ubuntu-zfs.md

 Name of the new storage pool [default=default]:
 Name of the storage backend to use (lvm, zfs, ceph, btrfs, dir) [default=zfs]:
 Create a new ZFS pool? (yes/no) [default=yes]: no
-Name of the existing ZFS pool or dataset: lxdpool Would you like to connect to a MAAS server? (yes/no) [default=no]:
+Name of the existing ZFS pool or dataset: lxd
+Would you like to connect to a MAAS server? (yes/no) [default=no]:
 Would you like to create a new local network bridge? (yes/no) [default=yes]:
 What should the new bridge be called? [default=lxdbr0]: